-We welcome images illustrating an article.
+JAAH welcomes images illustrating evidence within an article.
 All images need a resolution of at least 300 dpi.
 All images should be supplied independently of the article, not embedded into the text itself.
 The files should be clearly labelled and an indication given as to where they should be placed in the text.
 Reproduction will be in either black-and-white or colour, based upon journal quotas.